spencertipping/cd/README.md

     $ . cd-hdfs                 # does nothing unless you have hadoop-fuse-dfs
     $ . cd-dev

+You can see the patterns that are handled by running `cd --patterns`.
+(This can be useful if you want to find out which ones are ignored due to unmet dependencies.)

 **Be sure to initialize this script after RVM.** RVM redefines `cd`, clobbering any existing redefinitions.
 This script, on the other hand, preserves RVM's `cd` redefinition while adding behavior of its own.